ciao-lang/ciao/INSTALLATION.md

 Bundles installed via `ciao get` must be uninstalled and removed explicitly.
 Currently, this needs to be done manually per bundle.
-Upgrading a bundles requires uninstallation followed by (re)installation.
+Upgrading a bundle requires uninstallation followed by (re)installation.

 E.g., uninstalling the **development environment** (if installed)
 requires:
 ```sh
 ciao uninstall ciao_emacs; ciao rm ciao_emacs; ciao rm devenv
 ```
-Once all bundles have been removed, the core Ciao system can be uninstalled running `./ciao-boot.sh uninstall` from the source directory (then, remove the directory).

 # Upgrading or uninstalling Ciao

+For full cleanup, first remove all installed bundles (see above) .
+Once all bundles have been removed, the core Ciao system can be uninstalled running `./ciao-boot.sh uninstall` from the source directory; then, remove the directory.

-If installed using `curl`, the system is installed in a per-version subdirectory under `~/.ciaoroot/`.
-E.g., development version is installed at `~/.ciaoroot/master`.
+If installed using `curl`, the system is installed in a per-version subdirectory under `~/.ciaoroot/<ciao_version>`.
+E.g., the development version is installed at `~/.ciaoroot/master`.
 Proper uninstallation requires executing `./ciao-boot.sh uninstall` from that directory.

-It can be automatized with a script like:
+It can be automated with a script such as:
 ```sh
 ( cd ~/.ciaoroot/master; ./ciao-boot.sh uninstall )
 rm -rf ~/.ciaoroot/master